Hamsini06/Hamsini06/README.md

 - :books: I love learning new languages and I'm currently learning Japanese
 - :headphones: Music is my passion and discovering different styles piques my interest.
 Heavy into hip-hip, rock, pop and rap music
 - :tv: I love investing time in psychological, mystery and thrilling series
 - :desktop_computer: Coding has always been my interest.
 I love challenging myself and discovering new things.
-Solve problems on LeetCode and Hackerrank
+I solve problems on LeetCode and Hackerrank

 ### My languages and tools
 <div>